 College Application Deadlines to Keep in Mind for 2019-2020

 There’s a lot of planning that goes into researching, visiting, and applying to different colleges.
-In the midst of all the excitement, it can be easy to overlook a small, but very crucial detail: deadlines.
-To prevent delays and missing out on opportunities completely, it’s important to be aware of the deadlines and to find out what those specific dates are from the colleges or programs you’re interested in.
+Amid all the excitement, it can be easy to overlook a small, but very crucial detail: college application deadlines.
+To prevent delays and missing out on opportunities completely, it’s important to be aware of the deadlines at the specific colleges or programs you’re interested in.